-The Law Society acknowledges there are divergent views within the profession about the use of generative AI, as well as a range of responses by the various states and territories of Australia to the use of generative AI in legal proceedings.
+The Society acknowledges there are divergent views within the profession about the use of generative AI, as well as a range of responses by the various states and territories of Australia to the use of generative AI in legal proceedings.
 This presents several key issues for the Court to consider:

-The need for clear, consistent application of generative AI principles
+The need for clear consistent application of generative AI principles

-The Law Society is concerned about the disparate response to the issue of generative AI across Australian jurisdictions and the potential for differing procedures within the various Western Australian jurisdictions.
+The Society is concerned about the disparate response to the issue of generative AI across Australian jurisdictions and the potential for differing procedures within state and territory jurisdictions.
 The lack of consistency in approach creates difficulties for legal practitioners seeking to comply with their professional obligations and with Court directions in multiple jurisdictions.

-The Law Society submits that a best practice approach to the use of generative AI should be consistently applied across Western Australian courts, tribunals, commissions and any other bodies exercising judicial or quasi-judicial jurisdiction in the state.
-The Society promotes a nationally consistent approach to the use of generative AI; however, the Society does not support Western Australian jurisdictions adopting the proscriptive formal practice direction approach of the Supreme Court of New South Wales.
-The Law Society encourages collaboration at a national level to ensure consistent application of principles across federal, state and territory jurisdictions.
+The Society submits that a best practice approach to the use of generative AI should be consistently applied across Australian courts, tribunals, commissions and any other bodies exercising judicial or quasi-judicial jurisdiction at a federal level.
+The Society promotes a nationally consistent approach to the use of generative AI; however, the Society does not support the proscriptive formal practice direction approach of the Supreme Court of New South Wales.
+The Society encourages collaboration at a national level to ensure consistent application of principles across federal, state and territory jurisdictions.